 I would like to use this space to thank the following people for their continued creative and professional partnerships over the years: Jef Loyola and Mya Kramer of The-M-Line; Meg Ray of Miette; Jennifer and Tim Fredel of the Kudos Trading Co.; Steve Mortensen of Steve Mortensen Design; Swish for being a Man in Black; Barbara Ashton who lit the spark; Elijah and Jasmine for sharing crayons; and Sen for rescuing paintings rather forgotten from the trash.

 I would also like to thank a few of my design heros: Rockwell Kent, Seymour Chwast, Richard Lindner, M.C.
 Escher, Kathe Kollwitz, Hundertwasser, Alan Fletcher, James McMullan, Brad Holland, Saul Bass, Dr. Seuss and Shell Silverstein.
 A special thanks to: Ralph Steadman whose book The Big I Am

 I encountered while a student at the London School of Economics and which was more a mirror than a book, and Milton Glaser because if I didn't come across your cover illustration of the chef while I was a student at the University of Chicago I might be in the philosophy trade instead of the communication arts—your career as both an illustrator and designer is a constant inspiration.

 2013 animated holiday card for the San Francisco International Airport.
 This was emailed to employees, vendors, and travel industry partners of SFO.

 Image 1 )

-A hand-drawn chalk board illustration for Fluidigm, a biotech company.
-The illustration is reproduced and enlarged on a trade show booth.
+A hand-drawn chalk board illustration for Fluidigm, a biotech company, created for an advertising campaign.